Ask The Expert: 5 Tips to Improve Medication Access for People with Diabetes

-The COVID-19 pandemic has brought many hardships, one of them being access to medications.
-People with diabetes may encounter barriers to obtaining their medications due to limited transportation, unemployment or overall concern of exposure to COVID-19.
-During a time where we are expected to distance ourselves from others, we may be going out less, especially going to places like the pharmacy.
+People with diabetes may encounter barriers to obtaining their medications due to limited transportation, unemployment or overall concern of exposure to illness from places like the pharmacy.

-The following list, provided by Clinical Diabetes Director Maria Wagner, shares a few tips that ensure you stay safe and well.
+The following list, provided by Clinical Diabetes Director, Maria Wagner BSN, RN, CDCES, shares a few tips that ensure you stay safe and well.

 1. Be prepared

 Preparation minimizes wait time at the pharmacy and eliminates multiple trips to the pharmacy.
 Be sure to review your medications before requesting refills and familiarize yourself with your medications.
 At the latest, request your refills three days in advance.
 In addition, I encourage patients to verify all medications are ready by calling before heading to the pharmacy.

 Medication synchronization programs, or “med sync,” allows the pharmacy to streamline medications to be filled on the same day each month instead of making multiple trips to the pharmacy.
 This service is available upon request at some national pharmacy chains and is best for clients on routine maintenance medications.

 3. Request a 90-day supply